 Ashley Gillmor is completing a Master’s degree at the Pennsylvania State University, Harrisburg in the Applied Psychological Research program.
 Her current research involves individual differences regarding stimulus independent thought, as well as effects of meta-awareness on thought recall.
 Other interests involve the processes of the default mode network in attention, learning, and executive function.

 Membership and Volunteers Officer

-Jonathan is a fifth-year doctoral student in the Clinical Science program at Virginia Tech.
+Jonathan is a doctoral student in the Clinical Science program at Virginia Tech and is currently completing his predoctoral internship at the Michael E. DeBakey VA Medical Center in Houston, TX.
 His research examines the social psychophysiological factors associated with victimization and violence perpetration.
 He is currently investigating associations between physiology, empathy, and psychopathy.

 Student Notebook Editor

 Amy Rapp is a third-year doctoral student in the Clinical Psychology program at the University of California, Los Angeles.
 Her research focuses on the etiology and expression of youth anxiety and suicidality.
 She is additionally interested in examining the influence of culture on internalizing psychopathology and implications for treatment development for underserved populations.